arbor-sim/arbor/doc/cpp/probe_sample.rst

 Value of state variable in a density mechanism across components of the cell.

-*  Sample value: ``cable_sample_range``.
-State variable values from the mechanism across unbranched components of the cell, as determined by the discretisation and mechanism extent.
+* Sample value: State variable values from the mechanism across unbranched components of the cell, as determined by the discretisation and mechanism extent.

-*  Metadata: ``mcable_list``.
+*  Metadata: ``mcable``.
 Each cable in the cable list describes the unbranched component for the corresponding sample value.

 .. code::